- Current Update, last updated Apr 18, 2014 07:43 :

-Activity Summary: The eruption continued at the summit and within the east rift zone on International Women's Day.
-The summit tiltmeter network recorded weak inflationary tilt and the summit lava-lake level fluctuated slightly.
-At the middle east rift zone, the Pu`u `O`o vent continued inflating and feeding the Kahauale`a 2 lava flow whose distal end remained active and burning forest to the northeast but had not advanced substantially for several months.
+Activity Summary: The eruption continued at the summit and within the east rift zone with no significant changes.
+The summit tiltmeter network recorded continued DI inflationary tilt and the level of the circulating summit lava lake continued to rise.
+At the middle east rift zone, Pu`u `O`o vents continued feeding the Kahauale`a 2 lava flow whose distal end showed signs of activity in webcam views.
 Gas emissions remained elevated.

-Seismic tremor levels were low with three dropouts.
-Nineteen earthquakes were strong enough to be located beneath Kilauea Volcano in the past 24 hours: 2 beneath the summit caldera, 5 within the upper east rift zone, and 12 scattered on the south flank faults.
-GPS receivers spanning the summit caldera recorded changes mimicking the recent tilt changes after recording about 3 cm of extension since early December, 2013; the long-term, cross-caldera measurements indicate continued extension at a rate averaging 10 cm/yr (4 in/yr) since March, 2010.
+Seismic tremor levels were low with no dropouts since 5:20 am yesterday morning.
+Nineteen earthquakes were strong enough to be located beneath Kilauea Volcano in the past 24 hours: 1 within the southwest rift zone, 1 in the Ka`oiki Pali area, 3 beneath the summit caldera, 2 within the upper east rift zone, and 12 on south flank faults.
+GPS receivers spanning the summit caldera recorded changes mimicking the recent tilt changes (almost 2 cm of contraction for about 4 microradians of DI tilt in the most recent example) after recording about 3 cm of extension between early December, 2013, and mid-February, 2014; the long-term, cross-caldera measurements indicate continued extension at a rate averaging 10 cm/yr (4 in/yr) since March, 2010.

 Background: The summit lava lake is within a nearly-cylindrical vent cavity with a diameter of ~160 m (520 ft) and nearly vertical sides inset within the east wall and floor of Halema`uma`u Crater.
 Its level has varied from about 25 m to more than 200 m (out of sight) below the floor of Halema`uma`u Crater.
 The vent has been mostly active since opening with a small explosive event on March 19, 2008.
 The surface level of the lava lake has remained mostly below the inner ledge (~31 m or 100 ft below the floor of Halema`uma`u Crater on October 29, 2012) and has risen above and flooded the ledge in October 2012 and January 2013 before receding to greater depths.
 The lake level responds to summit tilt changes with the lake generally receding during deflation and rising during inflation.

-Recent Observations at the middle east rift zone vents: The tiltmeter at Pu`u `O`o cone recorded continued inflationary tilt (1.5 microradians over the past 2.5 days).
-The most recent sulfur-dioxide emission-rate measurement was 300 tonnes per day on January 29, 2014, from all east rift zone sources; emission rates typically ranged between 150 and 450 t/d since July 2012.
-GPS receivers on the north rim and south flank of Pu`u `O`o cone recorded fluctuations mimicking the tilt changes while also recording about 3 cm of extension over the past 3 months.
-The Pu`u `O`o eruption continued with no significant changes.
-Spatter cones on the floor of Pu`u `O`o crater displayed persistent glow with an open lava pond within the collapsed northeast spatter cone (see images and video).
+Recent Observations at the middle east rift zone vents: The Pu`u `O`o eruption continued with no significant changes.
+The tiltmeter at Pu`u `O`o cone recorded continued DI inflationary tilt (more than 1 microradian so far).
+The most recent sulfur-dioxide emission-rate measurement was 200 tonnes per day on April 15, 2014, from all east rift zone sources; emission rates typically ranged between 150 and 450 t/d since July 2012.
+GPS receivers on the north rim and south flank of Pu`u `O`o cone recorded fluctuations mimicking the tilt changes while also recording extension at a rate of about 1 cm/month.
+Spatter cones on the floor of Pu`u `O`o crater displayed strong glow and the lava level of the circulating lava pond was elevated within the collapsed northeast spatter cone.

 In general, this slow-moving lava flow has made erratic progress over the past few months.
 Disruption of the flow front has occurred during strong DI deflation events when the lava supply abruptly decreased causing the flow front to stagnate.
 DI inflation and resumption of lava supply usually follow a few days later.
 Breakouts reappear well behind the stalled flow front and take some time to reach the front again.
-In this way, the flow front has not advanced more than 600 m (2,000 ft) since the first time it stalled in early November, 2013.
+In this way, the flow front has not advanced more than 1.2 km (0.75 mi) since the first time it stalled in early November, 2013.

 Background: The eruption in Kilauea's middle east rift zone started with a fissure eruption on January 3, 1983, and continued with few interruptions at Pu`u `O`o Cone, or temporarily from vents within a few kilometers to the east or west.
 A fissure eruption on the upper east flank of Pu`u `O`o Cone on Sept.
 21, 2011, drained the lava lakes and fed a lava flow (Peace Day flow) that advanced southeast through the abandoned Royal Gardens subdivision to the ocean within Hawai`i Volcanoes National Park in early December 2011.
 The flows stalled and re-entered the ocean starting on November 24, 2012 until activity started to decline and the ocean entry ceased in August 20, 2013; the flow was dead by early November, 2013.
 The Kahauale`a flow, which started from the spatter cone/lava lake at the northeast edge of the Pu`u `O`o crater floor in mid-January, 2013, was dead by late April, but a new flow (informally called Kahauale`a 2) became active in the same general area in early May.
 In general, activity waxes with inflation and wanes with deflation.